28 September 2025

 30 Days Wild - 15, 16, 17

-So...
-This kinda got away from me a bit.
+This got away from me a bit.

 A combination of trying to do too much and being overwhelmed by our wreck of a garden.